Source Water Protection

 The total score for each grant will be used to place it on a priority list providing that the total score meets or exceeds the minimum value.
 Once on the list, grants will be funded based upon:

 A grant application will only apply to the grant notification under which it was submitted.
-Therefore, if a noncommunity transient public water supplier does not receive a grant under this announcement, it must reapply.
+Therefore, if a noncommunity transient PWS does not receive a grant under this announcement, it must reapply.

 MDH will assign points based upon the following grant review questions: